eduardojaime/GenerativeAI-Prompt-Engineering/guides/video-story-generator.md

 Prompt

 ```
-Give me the <LANGUAGE> version of the table
+Give me the <LANGUAGE> version of the table, replace the image prompt sentence with NA
 ```

 # Step 3 Video Metadata in Specific Language